ToumiYassine/PL300/pl-300-reponses.md

 Which	two	actions	should	you	perform?
 Each	correct	answer	presents	part	of	the	solution.
 NOTE:	Each	correct	selection	is	worth	one	point.
 A.
 	Delete	the	Country	column.
 B.
 	Remove	duplicates	from	the	table.
 C.
 	Remove	duplicates	from	the	City	column.
 D.
 	Delete	the	City	column.
 E.
 	Remove	duplicates	from	the	Country	column.
+Answer:
+DE
+Explanation:
 The	table	has	to	contain	unique	values	for	"Country"	column,	so-	delete	the	city	column	-->	in	fact	this	column is	not	even	requested-	Remove	dupicates	from	the	Country	column DRAG	DROP